Qazalbash/Emulated-Graphical-Pipeline/log.md

+# July 28, 2022

+Dr Waqar rechecked the design and made some changes.

+# July 27, 2022

+Design got almost completed

+# July 26, 2022

+I started the design of the pipeline.

 # July 25, 2022

 Due to rain Dr Waqar didn't answer my message.
 I hope every thing is fine on his side.